deeplearning4j/deeplearning4j/data-sets-ml.md

 ---
-title: Data sets and machine learning
+title: "Data sets and machine learning"
 layout: default
 ---

 # DataSets and Machine Learning

-One of the hardests problems to solve in deep learning has nothing to do with neural nets: the problem of getting the right data in the right format.
+One of the hardests problems to solve in deep learning has nothing to do with neural nets: it's the problem of getting the right data in the right format.

 Deep learning, and machine learning more generally, needs a good training set to work properly.
 Collecting and constructing the training set -- a sizable body of known data -- takes time and domain-specific knowledge of where and how to gather relevant information.
 The training set acts as the benchmark against which deep-learning nets are trained.
 That is what they learn to reconstruct before they're unleashed on data they haven't seen before.